outperform company logo

 Contents

-• The hop: Once an athlete reaches the takeoff board, they make their first leap in the hop phase.
-But calling it a hop barely does it justice.
-This first jump can reach distances just slightly less than a long jump but instead of landing in the sand, the jumper simply carries on.
+• The hop: When the athlete reaches the takeoff board, they launch into the hop phase.
+But calling it a "hop" doesn’t quite capture the athletic feat unfolding.
+This leap nearly rivals the length of a long jump, but instead of landing in sand, the jumper carries on.

-The winner is the jumper whose first mark in the sand is farthest from the takeoff board.
-They are the ones that run faster, leap higher and are stronger than anyone else.
+The winner?
+The one whose first mark in the sand is the farthest from the takeoff board.
+To claim victory, they must run faster, be stronger, and leap higher than anyone else.

 triple jumper chris benard taking jumps at chula vista

-Chris Benard taking jumps at Chula Vista a few weeks prior to making the US Olympic team in 2021
+Chris Benard taking jumps at Chula Vista a few weeks before making the US Olympic team in 2021

 Men’s Triple Jump Olympic Record